These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 Good Reads Rating: 3.67

 Sawkill island has never been safe for young girls.
-There is a local legend about a paranormal beast who hunts young girls.
+According to local legend, a paranormal beast hunts young girls.

 We are introduced to three girls: Zoey, Val and Marion.
 They have the power to save the island.
 If they are willing to come together and try.

-Sawkill Girls is a really dark fantasy book.
-And it’s definitely not for everyone.
+Sawkill Girls is a dark fantasy book.
+So not everyone will enjoy it.
 The world-building is dark, moody and atmospheric.
 But I love the idea of sapphic girls coming together and using magical powers to conquer evil.

 3. Coraline by Neil Gaiman

-Coraline is a classic.
-And it really delivers on creepiness.
-Neil Gaiman writes the most atmospheric books.
-And they always have autumnal vibes.
+Coraline is a classic autumnal read.
+And it delivers on creepiness.
+Neil Gaiman writes the most atmospheric fantasy books.

 Coraline is fed up with the lack of attention from her parents.
 She discovers a family from a parallel universe.
 And they give her everything she wants.